dpmerrell/dpmerrell.github.io/_posts/2023-02-10-map-of-the-cat.markdown

 >
 > &mdash;Richard Feynman (_Surely You're Joking, Mr. Feynman!_)

+This story resonates with me as a computer scientist/mathematician working on biological problems.

 I've found that physicists (and computer scientists) have very different sensibilities from biologists.
 I think Ernest Rutherford had these differences in mind when he said "All science is either physics or stamp collecting."

 Biologists are required to memorize a great many facts.